docker-oxford/registry-pi/README.md

 ## Background

-If you have a group of 40 or more people in one room with limited bandwidth, and everyone trying to pull Dockerimages from Docker Hub, you are going to have a bad time.
+If you have a group of 40 or more people in one room with limited bandwidth, everyone trying to pull Dockerimages from Docker Hub, you are going to have a bad time.

 You can set up a registry proxy or a private registry locally to alleviate the network.
-This can (relatively easily) be done on a laptop, so why bother with a Raspberry Pi?
+This can be done relatively easily on a laptop, so why bother with a Raspberry Pi?

 * Portable (you can keep it in your jacket pocket)
 * Energy efficient (runs on 5 V so you can use a regular phone charger)